 Navigating vendor equipment swaps: Minimizing risk while maximizing outcomes leveraging data-informed tools and automation

 This is the fourth post in a blog series.
-See Chris's other posts on transformed optical infrastructure, network consolidation and transformation, and TDM migration.
+See Chris's other posts on transformed optical infrastructure, crossing the chasm from legacy to modern networks, time-division multiplexing (TDM) migration, and the 6 attributes to look for when selecting a transformation partner.

 The increased focus on protecting critical infrastructure has prompted situations where communication service providers (CSPs) have had to adjust their networks, specifically to replace equipment provided by certain vendors that are deemed by governments in some countries to pose network security and/or customer privacy risks.
 These network adjustments typically involve swapping out gear from an unapproved vendor with gear from an approved vendor.
 Also referred to as vendor swaps, these situations are typically complex from a technical as well as an operational standpoint because the CSP needs to ensure network service continuity and performance is stable during the transition process.